 Pure Poetry Promotes Imagination

-Old memories are gold for most of the people.
-John Keats is a lover of past and as an escapist, when he escapes, he goes in the past.
+Old memories are gold for most people.
+John Keats is a lover of the past and as an escapist, when he escapes, he goes into the past.
 Present is not suitable for him, therefore, he writes on Greek sculptures and medieval concepts.
-He does not write about present problems of the world.
-As discussed above, he is a pure poet and writes poetry for the purpose of poetry; some of the poems of John Keats have classical themes like Endymion, Hyperion and Lamia and some poems like Eve of St Agnes, Isabella and La Belle Dame Sans Merci are based on medieval themes.
-His poetry is full of Greek as well as medieval splendor and glory.
-Thus, he is lover of post and finds consolation in it.
+He does not write about the current problems of the world.
+As discussed above, he is a pure poet and writes poetry for the purpose of poetry.
+Some of the poems of John Keats have classical themes like Endymion, Hyperion and Lamia and some poems like Eve of St Agnes, Isabella and La Belle Dame Sans Merci are based on medieval themes.
+His poetry is full of Greek as well as medieval splendour and glory.
+Thus, he is a lover of the past and finds consolation in it.

-The purpose of above debate is to prove that Keats was not a teacher, who teached or gave lessen to the people.
+The purpose of the above debate is to prove that Keats was not a teacher, who taught or gave lessons to the people.
 His poetry has pleasure for them, who are sensitive like John Keats.
-A mind, who prefers art, always finds his place in Keats poetry.
-No doubt, social problems are discussed by many writers and it is also duty of the writer to satirize the stupidest but not necessarily it is important for every writer or poet.
-Keats’s poetry calms mind and gives peace to the soul.
+A mind, that prefers art, always finds its place in Keats’s poetry.
+No doubt, social problems are discussed by many writers and it is also the duty of the writer to satirize the stupidities of people but not necessarily it is vital for every writer or poet.
+Keats’s poetry calms the mind and gives peace to the soul.
 Keats himself says